Baldridge Lab

 Moochickal Assainar B, Ragunathan K*, Baldridge RD*

-Deep mutational scanning highlights a new role for cytosolic regions in Hrd1 function.
+Deep mutational scanning highlights a role for cytosolic regions in Hrd1 function.

-Peterson BG, Hwang J, Russ JE, Schroeder J, Freddolino PL, Baldridge RD
+Peterson BG, Hwang J, Russ JE, Schroeder JW, Freddolino PL, Baldridge RD

 The ERAD system is restricted by elevated ceramides.